-I am a sophomore from Knoxville, Tennessee and I am a finance, international business, and economics triple major.
+I am a junior from Knoxville, Tennessee and I am a finance, international business, and economics triple major.
 I have interned at a private equity shop in Lexington, Kentucky and currently work for the Retirement System Investment Commission.
 I would like to go into investment banking, so I can build a solid foundation in intrinsic valuation.

 I love: Food!
 My entire existence is dedicated to the pursuit of eating good food.
 For example, my first word was “more.”
 Also, the only thing on my bucket list right now is to eat at every single Michelin Star restaurant in the world.